maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

  <img alt="Snowman in Karuizawa" src="{{ site.baseurl }}/public/images/japan2018/kr4.jpg" />
 </figure>

-I heard it was best to take a bicycle tour to visit the place, and it was confirmed as we drove through the beautiful town.
+I heard it was best to take a bicycle tour to visit the place, and this was confirmed as we drove through the beautiful town.
 The sad thing was, we arrived at Karuizawa on a cold January day, so there wasn't really much we could do.
 Museums and hiking trails were also closed during the winter season.

 <figure>